johnblat/vscode-psx-all-in-one/scratch.md

 - **PlayStation Console**
     - To run your program on it :p
     - Will need to be either hard or soft modded to run your program.
 This guide will focus on soft modding, as that is the method I have done, but I'll provide links to hard modding resources.
-- **Blank CD-R Discs**
+- **Blank CD-R disks**
-    > :pencil2: The PSX can not run CD-RW discs.
+    > :pencil2: The PSX can not run CD-RW disks.
 Only CD-R will work.
 - **PSX Memory Card with FreePSXBoot + Unirom8**
     - Will be used for launching your program!
 - **USB stick with Memory Card Annihilator and FreePSXBoot**